Holiday Accident Abroad Claims Guide – How Much Compensation Can I Claim?

-Your excursion, trip, or holiday may fall under these Regulations if:
+Your excursion, trip, or holiday may fall under these regulations if:

 - It includes a combination of at least two of the following: accommodation, transport, and any other type of tourist service that is not linked to accommodation and transport, for example, an activity or excursion.
 At least two of those must have been arranged as a package before your holiday began.

-- You paid a single company for it, under one invoice.
+- You paid a single company for it under one invoice.

-Why does it matter if your accident is covered by the Package Travel, Package Holidays, and Package Tour Regulations 1992?
-When the regulations are applicable, direct responsibility can be placed on the tour operator for any personal injury sustained or accident you have been involved in, so long as it occurred through someone else’s negligence.
+So, why does it matter if your holiday accident is covered by the Package Travel, Package Holidays, and Package Tour Regulations 1992?
+When the regulations are applicable, direct responsibility can be placed on the tour operator for any personal injury sustained or accident you have been involved in so long as it occurred through someone else’s negligence.